 Want results like these?
 Fill out a coaching questionnaire and join the team today.

-Cheers to Connor for making massive strides on his cutting program to close off 2019 (12lbs down and stronger in the gym than ever before).
+Cheers to Derek for making massive strides on his cutting program to close off 2019 (12lbs down and stronger in the gym than ever before).
 Just because you're losing weight and bodyfat, doesn't mean that you need to lose strength.
 It all comes down to what you're eating, how much you're eating, when you're eating and how you're training in the gym.
 With the combination of proper guidance and a will to see the end of the road, anything is possible.

 Joe absolutely smashed his 8 week cut.
 The goal was to lose bodyfat and to improve his midsection development, and it's safe to say that we got the results we were looking for.
 The overall protocol was rigorous, but as Joe is an insightful individual with strong self-perspective and drive for the things that he wants in life, pushing comfort zones was no foreign concept to him.
 Lower calories and high training intensities led to great results.
 It was a pleasure, as always.

 Dave made some great progress in his 12 week cut.
 The results - a leaner build, especially in the midsection, while still retaining the same amount of muscle and even some increases in strength.
 Just because you're cutting down, doesn't mean you need to lose muscle and strength.
 It's not always a trade-off if you know the proper tweaks and adjustments to make.
 So get the notion of "I want to get leaner but I don't want to get weaker" out of your head; cutting is hard, but not everything needs to be sacrificed.